sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-transform/mutators.md

 **Pipe mutators** produce an exit status code to indicate state.
 A code of `0` indicates OK status.
-If the mutator executes successfully (returns an exit status code of `0`), the modified event data return to the handler and the handler is executed.
+If the mutator executes successfully (returns an exit status code of `0`), the modified event data return to the pipeline and the handler is executed.

 Exit codes other than `0` indicate failure.
 If the mutator fails to execute (returns a non-zero exit status code or fails to complete within its configured timeout), an error is logged and the handler will not execute.